zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 ## ⭐ Final Note

-This project demonstrates a shift from **predictive AI → decision-aware AI**,
+This project demonstrates a transition from **predictive AI → decision-aware AI**,
 bridging machine learning with **causal reasoning and simulation** in healthcare.
----

-## 📁 Repository Structure